 The uptake rate of HCV testing will have a direct implication on the cost-effectiveness and budget impact of birth cohort testing.
-The modelled uptake rate was estimated at 41% (95% CI: 31-51%) based on the mean uptake rate observed for the BowelScreen programme between 2012 and 2017.(303) These data may be of limited applicability due to differences in population demographics, diagnostic samples and tests, disease outcomes and the once-off nature of birth cohort testing; however, it presents a conservative estimate for the likely uptake of a systematic testing programme based on an existing National Screening Programme with an uptake rate that is in line with rates reported in primary studies of general population and birth cohort testing in Spain and the US.(68, 344) The pooled estimate of the uptake rate observed in Irish observational studies was much higher at 78% (95% CI: 49% to 96%),(307-311) but its applicability is limited by the opt-out nature of the interventions assessed in these studies and the heterogeneous healthcare settings in which testing was offered.
+The modelled uptake rate was estimated at 41% (95% CI: 31-51%) based on the mean uptake rate observed for the BowelScreen programme between 2012 and 2017.(306) These data may be of limited applicability due to differences in population demographics, diagnostic samples and tests, disease outcomes and the once-off nature of birth cohort testing; however, it presents a conservative estimate for the likely uptake of a systematic testing programme based on an existing National Screening Programme with an uptake rate that is in line with rates reported in primary studies of general population and birth cohort testing in Spain and the US.^(68, 349) The pooled estimate of the uptake rate observed in Irish observational studies was much higher at 78% (95% CI: 49% to 96%),(310-314) but its applicability is limited by the opt-out nature of the interventions assessed in these studies and the heterogeneous healthcare settings in which testing was offered.
 If systematic birth cohort testing is implemented, an opt-in provision is anticipated whereby patients will attend their GP practice specifically to receive HCV testing.
+For the purposes of the model, it was assumed that every person who attends the GP as part of the testing programme goes through with testing.
+In reality, some people may decline the offer of testing following consultation with their GP.
+In those cases, the cost of the GP visit accrues without the potential benefit of HCV detection, thereby reducing the cost-effectiveness of the programme.
+However, it is anticipated that of those who consult with their GP, the vast majority will consent to undergo testing.
+The extent to which people participate may also be positively influenced by the use of public awareness campaigns.
+It should also be noted that an opportunistic testing programme requires the GP to highlight the HCV testing programme during the course of an unrelated consultation.
+This may be challenging from the GP's perspective, depending on workload and the context of the consultation, and as such the uptake rate of opportunistic testing may be lower than that estimated here.

 In the base case, the ratio of testing to detection of undiagnosed prevalent cases is determined on a pro-rata basis, that is, if 41% of the birth cohort receives HCV testing then 41% of undiagnosed cases will be identified (assuming 100% diagnostic testing accuracy).
-A differential uptake, whereby testing uptake is higher or lower in different groups of people with chronic HCV infection, is plausible.(345, 346) For example, HCV prevalence may be higher in people with lower socioeconomic status, therefore if uptake is low amongst those with low socioeconomic status then the yield from testing will be low.
-However, evidence to this effect is scarce and the direction of the effect is unclear.(347-349) That said, those at risk of HCV infection as a result of lifestyle risk factors (such as injecting drug use) was taken into account in the economic model via the incorporation of a background rate of detection, informed by a combination of UK and Irish data.(93, 293, 306)
+A differential uptake, whereby testing uptake is higher or lower in different groups of people with chronic HCV infection, is plausible.^(350, 351) For example, HCV prevalence may be higher in people with lower socioeconomic status, therefore if uptake is low amongst those with low socioeconomic status then the yield from testing will be low.
+However, evidence to this effect is scarce and the direction of the effect is unclear.(352-354) That said, those at risk of HCV infection as a result of lifestyle risk factors (such as injecting drug use) was taken into account in the economic model via the incorporation of a background rate of detection, informed by a combination of UK and Irish data.^(93, 295, 309)